bltavares/actions/README.md

 Alternatively, if **autofixers** are present on your project workflow, not only they will execute the linter, but it will commit and push their fixes from your machine as well.

+:warning: Autofixers will commit any dirty tree state if run locally.
+Only run them on clean branches if you want to keep the git history clean.

 This make them effective pre-commit hooks that either run remotely or locally.